 The performance of cache memory is frequently measured in terms of a quantity called Hit ratio.

-Hit ratio = hit / (hit + miss) = no. of hits/total accesses Miss ratio = miss / (hit + miss) = no. of miss/total accesses = 1 - hit ratio(H)
+Hit ratio(H) = hit / (hit + miss) = no. of hits/total accesses Miss ratio = miss / (hit + miss) = no. of miss/total accesses = 1 - hit ratio(H)

-We can improve Cache performance using higher cache block size, higher associativity, reduce miss rate, reduce miss penalty, and reduce the time to hit in the cache.
+We can improve Cache performance using higher cache block size, and higher associativity, reduce miss rate, reduce miss penalty, and reduce the time to hit in the cache.

-- Direct Mapping –
+A. Direct Mapping

 The simplest technique, known as direct mapping, maps each block of main memory into only one possible cache line. or In Direct mapping, assign each memory block to a specific line in the cache.
 If a line is previously taken up by a memory block when a new block needs to be loaded, the old block is trashed.
 An address space is split into two parts index field and a tag field.
 The cache is used to store the tag field whereas the rest is stored in the main memory.
 Direct mapping`s performance is directly proportional to the Hit ratio.

 i = j modulo m where i=cache line number j= main memory block number m=number of lines in the cache

-- Associative Mapping –
+B. Associative Mapping

 In this type of mapping, the associative memory is used to store content and addresses of the memory word.
 Any block can go into any line of the cache.
 This means that the word id bits are used to identify which word in the block is needed, but the tag becomes all of the remaining bits.
 This enables the placement of any word at any place in the cache memory.
 It is considered to be the fastest and the most flexible mapping form.
 In associative mapping the index bits are zero.

-- Set-associative Mapping –
+C. Set-associative Mapping

 This form of mapping is an enhanced form of direct mapping where the drawbacks of direct mapping are removed.
 Set associative addresses the problem of possible thrashing in the direct mapping method.
 It does this by saying that instead of having exactly one line that a block can map to in the cache, we will group a few lines together creating a set.
-Then a block in memory can map to any one of the lines of a specific set..Set-associative mapping allows that each word that is present in the cache can have two or more words in the main memory for the same index address.
+Then a block in memory can map to any one of the lines of a specific set.
+Set-associative mapping allows that each word that is present in the cache can have two or more words in the main memory for the same index address.
 Set associative cache mapping combines the best of direct and associative cache mapping techniques.
 In set associative mapping the index bits are given by the set offset bits.
 In this case, the cache consists of a number of sets, each of which consists of a number of lines.
 The relationships are

 m = v * k i= j mod v where i=cache set number j=main memory block number v=number of sets m=number of lines in the cache number of sets k=number of lines in each set

-Application of Cache Memory –
+Application of Cache Memory: